Dermansko-Ostrozkyi

 About Dermansko-Ostrozkyi

-Dermansko-Ostrozkyi National Nature Park is located in Rivne Oblast, northwestern Ukraine, protecting a landscape of ancient forests, river valleys, and historic sites associated with the medieval Ostroh cultural center.
-The park encompasses approximately 5,500 hectares of mixed forests, wetlands, and grasslands along the Horyn and Viliya river valleys.
-It represents one of the best-preserved forest-steppe transition landscapes in the Volhynia region and holds exceptional cultural significance as the setting for the historic Ostroh Academy, one of the first institutions of higher education in Eastern Europe.
+Dermansko-Ostrozkyi National Nature Park is located in Rivne Oblast, northwestern Ukraine, protecting a landscape of ancient forests, river valleys, and historic sites associated with the medieval Ostroh cultural centre.
+The park encompasses approximately 5,448 hectares scattered across 22 sections along the Zbytynka River valley, a mix of pine-oak forest and marshy river lowlands.
+[1] It represents one of the best-preserved forest-steppe transition landscapes in the Volhynian region and holds exceptional cultural significance as the setting near the historic Ostroh Academy, the first institution of higher education in the Eastern Slavic world.
+[2]

 Wildlife Ecosystems

 The park's mature forests and wetlands support diverse wildlife communities typical of the western Ukrainian forest zone.
 Mammals include European badgers, red foxes, roe deer, wild boar, and pine martens, with occasional sightings of elk in the northern sectors.
-The wetland areas along the rivers attract breeding populations of white storks, grey herons, and various duck and wader species.
+The wetland areas along the Zbytynka River attract breeding populations of white storks, grey herons, and various duck and wader species.
 Forest birds include black woodpeckers, middle spotted woodpeckers, and several owl species including the Ural owl.
-The rivers support fish populations including pike, perch, and tench, while amphibians such as the fire-bellied toad and great crested newt inhabit the wetland margins.
+The park supports over 800 animal species, of which 65 are protected, and the rivers and ponds support amphibians such as the fire-bellied toad and great crested newt.
+[1]

 Flora Ecosystems

 The park's forests are dominated by oak-hornbeam associations typical of the Volhynian Upland, with ancient oaks reaching ages of 300-400 years in some protected stands.
-The understory includes hazel, spindle tree, and wild privet, with a rich herb layer featuring lily of the valley, wood anemone, and several orchid species.
-The wetland areas support extensive reed beds, sedge meadows, and marshy alder forests.
-The park is notable for its populations of rare and protected plant species, including several fern species, aquatic plants, and steppe-relict species that occur at the northern edge of their range in the dry grassland patches within the forest matrix.
+The understory includes hazel, spindle tree, and wild privet, with a rich herb layer featuring lily of the valley, wood anemone, and several orchid species — 18 orchid species have been documented in the park.
+[1] The wetland areas support extensive reed beds, sedge meadows, and marshy alder forests.
+The park is notable for populations of rare and protected plant species, with over 1,000 plant species recorded including 52 rare and protected taxa.

 Geology

-The park lies on the western edge of the Volyn-Podillia Upland, with the geological foundation consisting of Upper Cretaceous chalk and marl formations overlain by Quaternary glacial and alluvial deposits.
-The Horyn River and its tributaries have carved shallow valleys through these soft sedimentary rocks, creating gentle rolling terrain interspersed with river terraces and floodplains.
-The chalk bedrock occasionally outcrops along river bluffs, providing habitat for specialized plant communities.
+The park lies at the boundary between the Volyn-Podillia Upland to the south and the Polesian Lowland to the north, with the geological foundation consisting of Upper Cretaceous chalk and marl formations overlain by Quaternary glacial and alluvial deposits.
+The Zbytynka River and its tributaries have carved shallow valleys through these soft sedimentary rocks, creating gentle rolling terrain interspersed with river terraces and floodplains.
+[1] The chalk bedrock occasionally outcrops along river bluffs, providing habitat for specialised plant communities.
 The glacial deposits include boulder clay and sand ridges that create local topographic variation and influence drainage patterns across the park.

 Climate And Weather